ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 Finally a user can choose to perform a standard logout.
 This returns them to the initial unauthenticated state on the Public Timeline, where they can choose to log in again or register a new account.

-## Sequence of functionality/calls trough _Chirp!_ (Emilie)
+## Sequence of functionality/calls trough _Chirp!_
->With a UML sequence diagram, illustrate the flow of messages and data through your Chirp! application.
-> Start with an HTTP request that is send by an unauthorized user to the root endpoint of your application and end with the completely rendered web-page that is returned to the user.
-Make sure that your illustration is complete.
-> That is, likely for many of you there will be different kinds of "calls" and responses.
-Some HTTP calls and responses, some calls and responses in C# and likely some more.
-(Note the previous sentence is vague on purpose.
-I want that you create a complete illustration.)

-The first UML sequence diagram shows the flow of calls and responses that occurs when an unauthenticated user accesses the public timeline on the Chirp! web app.
+The first UML sequence diagram shows the flow of calls and responses that occurs when an unauthorized user accesses the public timeline on the Chirp! web app.
 Although all messages passed along the lifelines are in reality asynchronous, they are reflected as being synchronous in the diagrams, as it was not possible to change the look of the arrowheads.
-Had the user been authenticated, the Razor page responsible for the public timeline would prioritize showing cheeps made by followed users, then liked and lastly disliked cheeps.
-When cheeps are retrieved from the database each cheep's likes and dislikes are brought along.
-Although un- authenticated users cannot like nor dislike cheeps, they are still viewable to the unauthenticated user. belonging to each cheep are also retrieved.
+When cheeps are retrieved from the database, each cheep's likes and dislikes are also fetched.
+Although unauthorized users cannot like nor dislike cheeps, they are still viewable to the logged-out user.

-The second UML sequence diagram shows the flow of messages when an authenticated user starts following another user.
-This example is included to show how the program
+The second UML sequence diagram shows the flow of messages that occur when an authorized user starts following another user.
+This example is included to show how the program handles an HTTP POST-request.

 # Process

 ## Build, test, release, and deployment (Therese og Milja)